joshfraim/Coffee-Sales-Data-Analysis-In-Excel/README.md

 ## Tools and Technologies
   * Microsoft Excel: Primary tool for data analysis and visualization.
   * Pivot Tables: For data summarization and exploration.
-  * harts and Graphs: For visual representation of data trends and patterns.
+  * Charts and Graphs: For visual representation of data trends and patterns.
   * Data Cleaning Functions: Such as IF, VLOOKUP, CLEAN, TRIM, and REMOVE DUPLICATES.
   * Conditional Formatting: To highlight key data points.
   * Slicers: For interactive filtering and analysis.